 To increase the range of subjects available - Boroughmuir High School, along with James Gillespie's High School, St Thomas of Aquin's, Liberton High School, Gracemount High School and Firrhill High School have consortium arrangements.
-All S6 pupils attend for periods 1 & 2 each day and have supervised study if they have no timetabled class during those periods.
+S6 pupils attend for timetabled classes day.
 They also have a PSE and tracking period with their pupil support leader each week.